lgpang/jeteloss/README.md

 > conda env list

 To remove one environment, use:
-> conda remove --name myenv --all
+> conda remove --name test_jeteloss --all